Lou Martini Jr.

 Lou Martini Jr. (born December 7, 1960) is an American film, stage and television actor.
-He is perhaps best known for playing Johnny Sack's brother-in-law Anthony Infante in the American crime drama television series The Sopranos.
+He is best known for playing the recurring role of Anthony Infante, the brother-in-law of Johnny Sack, in the sixth season of the American crime drama television series The Sopranos.

-Martini appeared in numerous television programs including America's Most Wanted (as a mobster), Blue Bloods, The Gastineau Girls (as Doorman/Host), Orange Is the New Black, Law & Order: Criminal Intent, White Collar, Law & Order: Organized Crime and The Blacklist.
+Martini guest-starred in numerous television programs including America's Most Wanted (as a mobster), Blue Bloods, The Gastineau Girls (as Doorman/Host), Orange Is the New Black, Law & Order: Criminal Intent, White Collar, Law & Order: Organized Crime and The Blacklist.
 He also appeared in numerous films such as The Godfather, Heartbreak Hospital, Still Here, What's So Bad About Feeling Good?, The Irishman, In the Cut and Killa Season.